hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Use cases</summary>

 - Use cases:
-	- no admin overhead or the absolute minimal amount of admin overhead for developers
+	- To provision an environment for an application with no admin overhead or the absolute minimal amount of admin overhead for developers
+	- When one of the supported languages is used and can add EB-specific config
 - Antipattern:
 	- It's NOT for low level infrastructure control
 	- It's NOT for immutable architecture (deploying applications in a completely unaltered way)
-	-
+	- Chef support is needed

 </details>

 <details>